sahabi/fee-estimation/src/plan.md

 To achieve the above objective, we return the lowest fee rate that will with high probability (%95) achieves the objective.

+- [x] build a priodic process for updating the confirmed txs db table:

+  forever:
+  - [x] fetch unconfirmed txs from db
+    - [x] Function: retrieve unconfirmed txs from db
+  - [x] get the next block
+    - [x] Function: retrieve the latest block
+  - [x] update db for unconfirmed txs by checking txs in block
+    - [x] Function: from the mempool and the latest block create a list of confirmed txs
+    - [x] Functions: write list of confirmed txs to db.
+  - [x] wait for 5 minutes

-- [ ] build a priodic process for updating the db for unconfirmed and confirmed txs:
+- [x] build a priodic process for updating the unconfirmed txs db table:

   forever:
   - [x] get all current unconfirmed txs in the mempool